 stay and have a bite to eat.

-I could not get down to the beach but it must be wonderful to wander here.
+Unfortunately, I could not get down to the beach but it must be wonderful to wander here.
 Untouched and raw is what I call it!
-There appears to be a cave not far which
+There appears to be a cave not far which would be an awesome adventure to explore at low tide.

 Do you have a great story about your visit to this magical place?
 Do you want to become a part of Your Nova Scotia Holiday?